-EXCLUSIONS FROM WARRANTY: Excluded from coverage under the TLW are: (1) items added, changed, or modified after the unit left the possession of VENTURE Recreational Vehicles; (2) units used for any commercial purpose; (3) units used for full-time residential use or more than occasional recreational use; (4) wear and tear caused by normal usage by the consumer, including but not limited to, fading or discoloration of soft goods [e.g. tents, upholstery, drapes, carpet, vinyl, screens, cushions, and mattress], fading or discoloration of exterior or fiberglass components, tears, punctures, soiling, mildew, mold, and the effects of moisture condensation inside the unit; (5) the effects of alteration, tampering, mishandling, neglect, abuse, misuse, weather, acts of nature, or corrosive atmospheres that promote rusting, oxidation, or pitting; (6) minor imperfections that do not interfere or affect the suitability of the unit for its intended use; (7) the effects of consumer's or transferee's failure to perform normal and routine maintenance [e.g. inspections, lubrication, adjustments, tightening of screws and bolts, tightening of lug nuts and wheels, sealing, rotating, cleaning, or other damages resulting from failing to follow the maintenance schedule and procedures in the owner's manual; (8) damages resulting from misalignment or alignments to axles or spindles caused by improper maintenance, modification, loading, unloading, road hazards, road defects, off road travel, or tire failures; (9) damages caused by the negligent or intentional use or misuse of the unit by the consumer or transferee, including but not limited to, occurrences while towing the unit; (10) claims made for alignment or adjustment of patio doors [Note: any unit with a patio door is not intended to be towed like a travel trailer, and must be permanently parked on a lot.
-If such a unit is towed for recreational use, this TLW is voided in regard to the patio door and the surrounding structures]; (11) loss or damage caused by a person or business as a result of transporting the unit after the sale to the consumer, delivering the unit, or parking the unit; (12) loss or damage to the plumbing system caused by freezing; (13) claims for personal injuries of any type; (14) costs of transportation of the unit for repairs; and (15) components that are warranted separately by another manufacturer the warranty provided by a component manufacturer is the sole responsibility of that manufacturer and does not warrant those components.
-Please refer to the warranties issued by the component manufacturer for the terms and conditions of such warranties.
+EXCLUSIONS FROM WARRANTY: Excluded from coverage under the LIMITED WARRANTY are: (1) items added, changed, or modified after the RV left the possession of VENTURE RV; (2) RVs that are used for any commercial purpose, registered to a business, or both; (3) RVs used for full-time residential use or more than occasional recreational use; (4) RVs used for extended living such as full-time RVing (other than the SportTrek Touring models); (5) wear and tear caused by normal usage by the CONSUMER, including but not limited to fading or discoloration of soft goods [e.g., tents, upholstery, drapes, carpet, vinyl, screens, cushions, and mattresses], fading or discoloration of exterior or fiberglass components, tears, punctures, soiling, mildew, mold, and the effects of moisture condensation inside the RV; (6) the effects of alteration, tampering, mishandling, neglect, abuse. misuse, weather, acts of nature, acts of God, or corrosive atmospheres that promote rusting, oxidation, pitting; (7) minor imperfections that do not interfere or affect the suitability of the RV for its intended use; or (8) the effects of the CONSUMER's or transferee's failure to perform normal and routine maintenance [e.g., inspections, lubrication, adjustments, tightening of screws and bolts, tightening of lug nuts and wheels, sealing, rotating, cleaning, or other damages resulting from failing to follow the maintenance schedule and procedures in the Owner's Manual; (9) damage resulting from misalignment or adjustments to axles or spindles caused by improper maintenance, modification, loading, unloading, road hazards, road defects, off road travel, or tire failures; (10) damage resulting from the negligent or intentional use or misuse of the RV by the CONSUMER or transferee, including, but not limited to, incidents occurring while the RV is being towed; (11) loss or damage arising from the actions of any person or business during the transportation, delivery, or parking of the RV after it has been sold to the CONSUMER; (12) loss or damage to the plumbing system caused by freezing; (13) claims for personal injuries of any type; (14) costs of transportation of the RV for repairs; and (15) equipment, products, components, appliances or accessories neither manufactured nor warrantied by VENTURE RV.
+Component part and appliance manufacturers may issue limited warranties covering equipment, products, components, appliances or accessories not manufactured by VENTURE RV, which are separate from this LIMITED WARRANTY and are solely the responsibility of the respective manufacturers.
+Please refer to their warranty documents for specific terms and conditions.